philippmarcus/dsnd-sparkify/README.md

 ## Project results

-The results can be found in the write-up [here](https://github.com/philippmarcus/dsnd-sparkify/blob/master/writeup.md).
+The results can be found in the write-up on my blog [here](https://philippmarcus.github.io/sparkify/).

 ## Usage instructions